1967 Notre Dame Fighting Irish football team

-The 1967 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1967 NCAA University Division football season.
-Led by fourth-year head coach Ara Parseghian, the Fighting Irish compiled a record of 8–2.
+The 1967 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1967 NCAA University Division football season.
+In their fourth year under head coach Ara Parseghian, the Irish compiled an 8–2 record, outscored opponents by a total of 337 to 124, and were ranked No. 5 in the final AP poll and No. 4 in the final UPI poll.
+In two games against ranked opponents, they lost to No. 10 Purdue and No. 1 USC.